-15.04 Authentication of documents
+14.04 Authentication of documents

-Where any document is necessary to any legal procedure or proceedings on behalf of the Council, it will be signed by the Council Solicitor or other person authorised by him/her, unless any enactment otherwise authorises or requires, or the Council has given requisite authority to some other person.
-Any contract with a value exceeding £10,000 entered into on behalf of the local authority in the course of the discharge of an Executive function shall be made in writing.
-Such contracts must either be signed by an officer of the authority at Operational Director level or made under the common seal of the Council attested by the Council Solicitor or his nominee.
+Where any document is necessary to any legal procedure or proceedings on behalf of the Council, it will be signed by the Operational Director (Legal and Democratic Services) or other person authorised by him/her, unless any enactment otherwise authorises or requires, or the Council has given requisite authority to some other person.
+Any contract with a value exceeding £1,000,000 entered into on behalf of the Local Authority in the course of the discharge of an Executive function shall be made in writing.
+Such contracts must either be signed by an Officer of the Authority at Operational Director level, together with another Officer of the Authority nominated by the said Operational Director, or made under the common seal of the Council attested by the Operational Director (Legal and Democratic Services) or his/her nominee.

-15.05 Common Seal of the Council
+14.05 Common Seal of the Council

-The Common Seal of the Council will be kept in a safe place in the custody of the Council Solicitor.
+The Common Seal of the Council will be kept in a safe place in the custody of the Operational Director (Legal and Democratic Services).
 A decision of the Council, or of any part of it, will be sufficient authority for sealing any document necessary to give effect to the decision.
-The Common Seal will be affixed to those documents which in the opinion of the Council Solicitor should be sealed.
-The affixing of the Common Seal will be attested by the Council Solicitor or some other person authorised by him/her.
+The Common Seal will be affixed to those documents which in the opinion of the Operational Director (Legal and Democratic Services) should be sealed.
+The affixing of the Common Seal will be attested by the Operational Director (Legal and Democratic Services) or some other person authorised by him/her.

-Article 16- Review and Revision of the Constitution
+Article 15 - Review and Revision of the Constitution

-16.01 Duty to monitor and review the constitution
+15.01 Duty to monitor and review the constitution